Jessica Clements Andrade, 3L

 Alfredo Daniel Ferrer is a third year law student who was born and raised in Miami, Florida.
 Alfredo graduated from Vanderbilt University in May 2011 with Highest Honors in History.
 He also majored in Economics.
 He started law school at UF in August 2011.
-While at UF, Alfredo has worked at Southern Legal Counsel, Inc., the Third Judicial Circuit of Florida, the Fifth District Court of Appeal for Judge Kerry Evander, and the Florida Supreme Court in Justice Canady’s chambers, and the State Attorney’s Office for the Eighth Judicial Circuit as a certified legal intern.
-In the classroom, Alfredo won the Book Awards in Florida Constitutional Law and Advanced Techniques in Appellate Advocacy.
-He is currently a certified legal intern in the State Attorney’s Office for the Eighth Judicial Circuit in Levy County.
+While at UF, Alfredo has worked at Southern Legal Counsel, Inc., the Third Judicial Circuit of Florida, the Fifth District Court of Appeal for Judge Kerry Evander, the Florida Supreme Court in Justice Canady’s chambers, and the State Attorney’s Office for the Eighth Judicial Circuit as a certified legal intern.
+In the classroom, Alfredo won the Book Awards for Florida Constitutional Law, the Prosecution Clinic, and Advanced Techniques in Appellate Advocacy.
+He is currently a certified legal intern in the Public Defender’s Office for the Eighth Judicial Circuit in Bradford County.
 He is also a member of the UF Journal of Law and Public Policy, where he served as Notes Chair for fall 2013.
 Alfredo, with his teammate Adolph Posey, won the Best Brief Award at the 2012 Puerto Rican Bar Association Moot Court Competition.
 Alfredo competed at the New York Bar Moot Court Competition in fall 2013, and will be competing for the last time as a member of the Florida Moot Court Team at the Uvaldo Herrera HNBA Moot Court Competition this March.

 John Kelly, 2L

 John Kelly is a proud double gator with a B.S. in Finance from the Warrington College of Business.
 While earning his Finance degree, John served as treasurer and president of the Undergraduate Trial Team, secretary and president of the UF chapter of Rotaract, community service director of the Inter-Residence Hall Association and Pre-Legal Honor Society, and was integral in planning three major concerts on the University of Florida’s campus.
 John also served on Reitz Board of Managers and is a proud member of Florida Blue Key.
-In addition to the Florida Moot Court Team, John is now the education co-chair of the Florida Trial Team, an assistant coach of the Undergraduate Trial Team and is an active member of the American Bar Association’s Law Student Division.
+In addition to the Florida Moot Court Team, John is now the education co-chair of the Florida Trial Team, an assistant coach of the Undergraduate Trial Team and the Treasurer of the UF Chapter of the American Bar Association’s Law Student Division.
 John hopes to have a career in litigation and to continue serving his community throughout his legal career.

 Alex Kruzyk, 3L